microsoft/FluidFramework/docs/content/start/property-dds/property-overview.md

 ### What is Property Factory?

 The is a factory object for instantiating Properties.
-It comes with a set of rich primitive types (Float32, Enum, Uint16 , Uint32, etc. and custom types) For a more detailed explanation please refer to the [PropertyFactory Section]({{< ref "property-factory.md" >}}).
+It comes with a set of rich primitive types (Float32, Enum, Uint16 , Uint32, etc. and custom types).
+For a more detailed explanation please refer to the [PropertyFactory Section]({{< ref "property-factory.md" >}}).

 Changes are always local only and will only modify your local property hierarchy.
 To share the changes you will have to